rdcli/rdc.etl/doc/index.rst

 Extract Transform Load (ETL) toolkit for python.

 Toolkit for doing data integration related work.
-Unlike java based tools like talend or pentaho data-integration, this is a DIY framework, and if you're looking for a WYSIWIG ETL engine, you should probably go back to the previously cited ones.
+This is a DIY framework, and if you're looking for a WYSIWIG ETL engine, this is probably not what you're looking for.

 Create a Harness